Mogadishu mayor dies after al-Shabab attack | DW | 01.08.2019

 Mogadishu mayor Abdirahman Omar Osman has died in a Qatari clinic, a week after al-Shahab extremists targeted his office.
 The former London councilor becomes the seventh victim of the bombing in the Somali capital.

-Mogadishu mayor Abdirahman Omar Osman had been airlifted with severe wounds to Doha after a female suicide bomber managed to elude security checks and enter the mayor's office on July 24, killing six people outright and wounding Osman.
+Mogadishu mayor Abdirahman Omar Osman was airlifted with severe wounds to Doha after a female suicide bomber managed to elude security checks and enter the mayor's office on July 24, killing six people and wounding Osman.

 Responsibility for the attack was claimed at the time by al-Shabab jihadists suspected to have been planning to kill an American who is the new United Nations envoy to Somalia.